-The Dodge Viper was a highly desired car back in its day, it packed quite the punch for its time, and the looks remain fantastic.
-The Viper RT/10 from the 2001 model year produced 450 horsepower and 490 lb-ft of torque at the crank.
-Those were terrific numbers back then, but as the automotive industry is constantly advancing, its V10 was left in the dust, but that doesn’t mean it can’t relive some of its former glory.
+The Dodge Viper may not be made today, but it remains legendary.
+The successor to the Shelby Cobra packed quite the punch for its time, and the looks remain fantastic to this day.
+For example, the Dodge Viper RT/10 from the 2001 model year produced 450 horsepower and 490 lb-ft of torque at the crank.
+Those were terrific numbers back then, but as the automotive industry is constantly advancing, its V10 was left behind, but that doesn’t mean it can’t relive some of its former glory.

 Dodge Viper Hellcat Redeye: Details